zoontek/wff/README.md

 ## Another one?
 What's make this one different?

-Currently, if you choose a "semantic" grid system and have watched the generated CSS a little, you maybe noticed that your framework generally doesn't respect the "DRY" philosophy.
+Currently, if you choose a "semantic" grid system and have watched the generated CSS a little, you maybe noticed that your framework generally doesn't respect the "DRY" philosophy, generate huge code repetition.

 ```sass
 // Example using a classic semantic grid system